This is a gear review about the Sea to Summit Ember Quilt range in 2022.

 Disclaimer: I do not recommend that you pour a couple of bottles of water over your backpacking quilt to test the water resistance, but if you did, you would find it does a good job.

 Overall, there is not much to fault with the baffles and down fill in the quilts.
 They work as they should.
-I would have liked a little more down stuffed into each baffle but only because I personally like an overstuffed quilt.
-The hand warmer pockets and neck collar are very well stuffed with down.
+I would have liked a little more down-stuffed into each baffle but only because I personally like an overstuffed quilt.
+The hand warmer pockets and the neck collar are very well stuffed with down.

 The Ember Quilt series features either a fully enclosed foot box or a drawcord cinch cord foot box.
 The cinch cord allows the foot box to open and close as needed.
 The Ember EB I and Ember EB II have the drawcord system and the Ember EB III has the fully enclosed baffled foot box.

 I prefer the fully enclosed baffled foot box on quilts for use in colder temperatures.
 But when I want a quilt for use in warmer weather the cinch cord on the foot box is the preference.
-Thus, I like how the colder rated Ember quilt has the enclosed foot box.
-And the warm rated Ember for use on warmer weather has the drawcord closure.
+Thus, I like how the colder-rated Ember quilt has an enclosed foot box.
+And the warm-rated Ember for use in warmer weather has the drawcord closure.

 Overall, there is nothing to fault and the foot box system works well on all the Ember Range.
 It does the job of keeping your feet warm.
 The improvements made over the years ensure a much better closure system.

 There is no hood on the Ember quilt which is normal on all backpacking quilts.
 Hoods do not do well on quilts and none of the top brands including Sea to Summit use a hood.
 But without a hood, you need a good system in place to prevent cold drafts from entering around the neck.